zegelin/mwha2mqtt/README.md

 ## Configuration

+`mwha2mqttd` has various settings that are set by a TOML configuration file.

+The default config file shows all the available settings and documentation is provided as comments.

+The location and name of this config file varies depending on how _mwha2mqtt_ is installed.

+### Linux
+On most Linux-based systems, packaged versions of `mwha2mqttd` reads its configuration from `/etc/mwha2mqttd/mwha2mqttd.toml`.

 ## Topics

 The topic names below are shown with the prefix `mwha/`.
-This prefix can be changed in the configuration file.
+This prefix can be changed in the `mwha2mqttd` configuration file (see the `mqtt.url` option)

 In the topic names below `<a>` represents a placeholder for value `a` (the `<` and `>` characters are not present in the topic name).
 For example `source/<i>` where `i` = 1 results in a topic name `source/1`.